Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Fractional extension of standard Newtonian action and equations of motion

 which indicates that the standard mechanical energy, $E^{^{\rm mech}}_{\rm st}$, is generally not conserved.
 As explicitly shown, the presence of a time dependent kernel leads to the breakdown of the conservation of the standard mechanical energy.
-Similar situations are well known in classical dissipative systems, such as those described by the Caldirola--Kanai action \cite{um2002quantum,kim2003squeezed, vestal2021bateman}, where the standard mechanical energy is not conserved, yet a consistent variational formulation can still be constructed.
+Similar situations are well known in classical dissipative systems, such as those described by the Caldirola-Kanai action \cite{um2002quantum,kim2003squeezed, vestal2021bateman}, where the standard mechanical energy is not conserved, yet a consistent variational formulation can still be constructed.

-As clearly observed, the main reason for the deviation from the standard Newtonian model, even by assuming $V_{\rm eff}=V$, lies in the presence of a time--dependent damping term in the equations of motion, which explicitly breaks the conservation of mechanical energy.
+As clearly observed, the main reason for the deviation from the standard Newtonian model, even by assuming $V_{\rm eff}=V$, lies in the presence of a time-dependent damping term in the equations of motion, which explicitly breaks the conservation of mechanical energy.
 More concretely, the fractional action \eqref{New-fr-action} is not invariant under time translations.
 We should note that this feature is not unique to our fractional framework herein.
-For instance, in a gravitational model within the context of general relativity, where a scalar field is minimally coupled to gravity, the introduction of a time--dependent kernel also leads to a violation of energy--momentum conservation for the scalar field \cite{rasouli2024fractional,Rasouli:2025qix}.
-This behavior can be interpreted as an exchange of energy between the scalar field and the underlying geometry or effective background (i.e. the fractional sector), where we have shown that even in such scenarios, the second Noether theorem still holds in a geometrical sense, both at the background level and at the level of first--order perturbations \cite{Rasouli:2025qix}.
+For instance, in a gravitational model within the context of general relativity, where a scalar field is minimally coupled to gravity, the introduction of a time-dependent kernel also leads to a violation of energy-momentum conservation for the scalar field \cite{rasouli2024fractional,Rasouli:2025qix}.
+This behavior can be interpreted as an exchange of energy between the scalar field and the underlying geometry or effective background (i.e. the fractional sector), where we have shown that even in such scenarios, the second Noether theorem still holds in a geometrical sense, both at the background level and at the level of first-order perturbations \cite{Rasouli:2025qix}.
 In our fractional model, as we shall show in the following, it is still possible to obtain a conserved quantity.

 In the present framework, instead of abandoning the concept of mechanical energy conservation altogether, we seek a quasi-standard conserved quantity that allows for a meaningful redefinition of an effective mechanical energy.
 This requirement naturally motivates the introduction of an additional potential term in the action.
 Consistency also demands that this potential share the same fractional parameter $\alpha$ that controls the time-dependent kernel, so that the entire fractional sector switches off smoothly in the limit $\alpha = 1$, ensuring the full recovery of the corresponding standard model.